 When we tested this helpful feature it successfully took data and installed apps with it, meaning you’re good to go as soon as the process is complete.
 Of course, as with any operating system installation, you’ll want to make a full backup of your data before you begin either the upgrade or the downgrade.
 We're heard that the roll-back doesn't always work perfectly, so there is a chance that upgrading and rolling back won't be a seamless process: bear this in mind if you're thinking about upgrading just to see whether you like Windows 10.
 Again, make a FULL backup beforehand to guard against any problems.

 The biggest decision taken by Microsoft with Windows 10 was to offer the OS as a free upgrade to current users of Windows 7 and 8.1.
-In fact there’s a good chance that your PC is already displaying a new icon in the system tray, prompting you to upgrade.
+After 29 July 2016, the free upgrade was no longer a viable option, meaning you will have to purchase Windows 10 Home for £99.99 or the Pro version for £189.99.

 Should I upgrade to Windows 10?
 It's not just for tablets